skanda-vyas-srinivasan/Chess-Piece-Classifier/README.md

 The network is finally compiled using the loss function **categorical_crossentropy** and the optimizer **adam**

+Here is a diagrammatic representation of the Neural Network Model:

 <div align="center">
   <img src = "https://github.com/golgiwaffles/Chess-Piece-Classifier/blob/main/Chessmodel.h5.png" width = "137px" height = "1396px" />
 </div>